ch33kaboo/FoodForGood/README.md

 a landing page for FoodForGood website, this website is fictional and I made this just for learning purposes (I wanted to practice some tailwindCSS).

+### If you just want a site overview and see how it looks, you can visite this link: https://foodforgood.netlify.app/public/index.html

+or you can install the whole project and make some modifications on it.

 # Installation

 ### Clone repo